 CoinTime prioritizes your information’s security.

-Their measures include encryption, secure data storage, and regular security audits.
+Our measures include encryption, secure data storage, and regular security audits.

 This multi-layered approach minimizes the risk of data breaches, both online when interacting with their system and at the ATM itself.